sjhaberman/maxliklib/README.md

-# irtlib
+# maxliklib
-Library for IRT
-This library provides C++ functions that may be employed to construct applications for item-response analysis.
-Many of the functions have much more general use.
+Library for maximum likelihood.
+This library provides C++ functions that may be employed in maximum-likelihood estimation.
+Many of the library elements are readily applied to models based on item-response theory.
 The library builds on the Armadillo library (http://arma.sourceforge.net/).